Welcome to ApproachAvoid.com

 List of potential ways people will be coping in this changing world

-By taking a detached observation, we can explore and learn more of how people are going to cope in this world of constant change.
+By taking a detached view of society, we can explore and learn more of how people are currently and will continue to attempt to adapt and cope through constant change.

 People can reframe situations to change how they interpret inputs and feel more in control (control increases certainty)